 Excess sugar in the blood and urine provides food for yeast, which can lead to infection.
 Yeast infections tend to occur on warm, moist areas of the skin, such as the mouth, genital areas, and armpits.

-The affected areas are usually itchy, but a person may also experience burning, redness, and soreness.
+The affected areas are usually itchy, but a person may also experience burning, skin discoloration, and soreness.